OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 :::important

-Custom gas tokens are only supported on Orbit Anytrust chains - this feature is **not available** on Rollup Orbit chains.
+Custom gas tokens are only supported on Orbit Anytrust chains, currently.
+This feature is **not available yet** on Rollup Orbit chains.

 :::